-During the fiscal year ended March 31, 2019, TAG Oil had net income before tax of \$3,832,416 and net loss after tax of \$3,832,416 and an accumulated deficit of \$156,639,394 from its historical operating results.
+During the fiscal year ended March 31, 2020, TAG Oil had net income before tax of \$7,932,561 and net income after tax of \$7,934,216 and an accumulated deficit of \$208,987,594 from its historical operating results.
 There is no assurance that the business of TAG Oil will be profitable in the future.
 Management cannot guarantee that TAG Oil will continue to generate revenue in the future.
 A failure to generate sufficient revenues may cause TAG Oil to eventually terminate operations.
-Other than the Coronado Dividend, TAG Oil has not paid dividends to date, and has not paid any cash dividends to date.
+Other than the Coronado Dividend and the recent return of capital to shareholders, TAG Oil has not paid dividends to date, and has not paid any cash dividends to date.
 TAG Oil has no current plans to pay any such cash dividends, and there is no assurance that TAG Oil will pay a dividend at any time in the future.